sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 > WARNING: DO NOT RUN THE FOLLOWING COMMANDS AS-IS.

-Run `diskutil list` to find disk ID of SD card to override with "Raspberry Pi OS Lite" (`disk2` in the following example).
+Run `diskutil list` to find disk ID of SD card to override with “Raspberry Pi OS Lite” (`disk2` in the following example).

 Replace `diskn` and `rdiskn` with disk ID of SD card (`disk2` and `rdisk2` in the following example) and `2021-01-11-raspios-buster-armhf-lite.img` with current image.